cchauve/lrcstats/README.md

 * Computing cluster with TORQUE and Moab software

 ## Installation ##
+Clone this repository with the command `git clone https://github.com/thefantasticdron/lrcstats.git`.

 The only component of the pipeline that needs to be compiled is the aligner, which can be done with the following commands:
 ```
 cd src/aligner